tjprtt/tjprtt.github.io/README.md

 # [tjprtt.github.io](https://tjprtt.github.io)

-A personal website hosted on GitHub pages.
+A static site hosted on [GitHub Pages](https://pages.github.com/) to be a personal website, portfolio and development sandbox.

+Technologies used:
+* HTML
+* CSS
+* JavaScript